LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-01-android-ui-history.md

 - Event listeners can also be set in data binding.
 - Kotlin code can significantly be reduced this way.

-However it increases compilation times
+However it increases compilation times and :

 {: .box-warning}
-**Warning:** The solution may be misused with too much business logic in xml files and it may be too complicated to maintain those files
+**Warning:** The solution may be misused with too much business logic in xml files.
+It may be too complicated to maintain those files.

 ## View Binding